citp/privacy-policy-historical/m/me/mem/memolink.com.md

-> *The following text is extracted and transformed from the memolink.com privacy policy that was archived on 2007-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070626221345id_/http%3A//www.memolink.com/index.cfm/beacon/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the memolink.com privacy policy that was archived on 2007-12-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071203093110id_/http%3A//www.memolink.com/index.cfm/beacon/privacy_policy) for the most accurate reproduction.*

-# Reward Program - Memolink.com - Join Today!
+# Memolink Privacy Policy

 |